CISPA-SysSec/mua_fuzzer_bench/README.md

 Additionally, the framework requires a few python packages.
 The python environment is managed through [hatch](https://hatch.pypa.io/latest/).
 All that needs to be installed is hatch, then `hatch shell` will set up the packages.
+We **strongly recommend** this over a manual setup.

 ```bash
 source ./set_proc_sys_parameters.sh  # source the script to allow ulimit to work
 hatch shell  # enter the python environment
 ```

-Once these two lines have been executed, the following commands can be run in this shell session.
+Executing the second command opens a shell in the virtual environment that has all dependencies installed.
+Afterwards, the following commands can be run in this shell session.